Managing The Complexity of Business

 The value of healthy conflict on a team

 Most of our frustration at work is a result of not being honest in our communication.

 Managers don’t hold people accountable because they don’t want to have tough conversations.

-Practicing how to have an honest conversation is something that requires courage and patience.
-And when one regularly engages in “straight talk” they experience reduced frustration and an increase in personal power.
+When one regularly engages in “straight talk” they experience reduced frustration and an increase in personal power.

 The distinction between gently honest vs. brutally honest

 The distinction between managing a promise vs. managing a person